Bealby/Milestone-Project-2/README.md

 There are then three main links, `Home`, `Bio`, and `Maps` indented from the right (the three main sections of the Website).
-When hovered over by the mouse, they become responsive with the color changing to a light grey color, `rgb(116,111,120,1)`.
+When hovered over by the mouse, they become responsive with the colour changing to a light grey colour, `rgb(116,111,120,1)`.
 This ensures an intuitive reaction to click.

 **Navigation Bar - Smaller Devices:**